kethan/ustor/README.md

 });
 ```

-The library provides a unified API to work with different reactive systems, allowing you to switch between Solid.js, Preact Signals, React, or any other UI framework easily.
+The library provides a unified API to work with different reactive systems, allowing you to switch between Solid.js, Preact Signals, or any other UI framework easily.

 ### License